 If you decide to stay on the Island of Matemo, Mogundula or Medjumbe, contact the lodges to know the best way to reach the islands.

 Activities on the Quirimbas Islands

 The islands offer a great opportunity to enjoy an untouched natural paradise among pristine beaches, crystal clear sea, snorkelling, scuba diving, boat tours and hiking trails.
 All the activities can be arranged through your accommodation on Ibo Island.
 Some lodges own a private motorboat; others can help you arrange your tour with a local fisherman.

 1. Historic Ibo Island Tour: Ibo was a former Portuguese colony and still features ancient ruins, romantic white buildings, forts and fortress still well preserved.
 A tour Ibo is not to miss, and it will take you back in time.

 2. Kayaking: it’s possible to have a nice kayak trip to visit Ibo Bay and the charming mangroves area.

-4. Scuba Diving: the Quirimba Archipelago features a variety of unspoiled and wild underwater landscapes where it’s easy to see corals, tropical fish and, if you are lucky, also dolphins, turtles and humpback whales (from July to Nov).
+4. Scuba Diving: the Quirimba Archipelago features a variety of unspoiled and wild underwater landscapes where it’s easy to see corals, tropical fish, and, if you are lucky, dolphins turtles and humpback whales (from July to Nov).